Pewejekubam/qbd-to-gnucash/doc/PRD-2.7.3.md

 ### File I/O Assumptions

-- Input files are unmodified QuickBooks `.IIF` exports.
+- Input files are **immutable exports from QuickBooks Desktop (.IIF)**.
+- No part of the pipeline may modify, clean, preprocess, or restructure these files.
+- The tool must adapt to the raw input format exactly as exported.
+- The parser must:
+  - Skip any irrelevant list headers (`!HDR`, `!TRNS`, etc.) before reaching `!ACCNT`.
+  - Activate only when the relevant section (`!ACCNT`) is encountered.
+  - Raise `IIFParseError` if relevant data (e.g., `ACCNT` lines) appear before the matching header.
+  - Ignore unrelated headers and sections without failure.
 - Output files include:
-  - `accounts.csv` (GnuCash-compatible, with full hierarchy).
+  - `accounts.csv` (GnuCash-compatible, with full hierarchy)
-  - HTML files for sales tax codes and payment terms (future roadmap).
-  - Optionally, a `account_mapping_specific.json` for unmapped types.
+  - Optionally, `accounts_mapping_diff.json` for unmapped types
 - Reads and writes files using UTF-8 encoding.
-- Non UTF-8 character in input files are stripped and not replaced.
+- Non UTF-8 characters in input files are stripped and not replaced (lossy decode).
-- Assumes the working directory or configured paths are writable and accessible.
+- The tool must ensure all necessary output subdirectories (`output/`, `intermediate/`) exist at runtime.
+- These directories should be created automatically (`os.makedirs(..., exist_ok=True)`) before any file I/O occurs.
+- Logging must not assume the prior existence of the log path — directory creation is the tool’s responsibility.

 ### Working Directory & Config Handling